Walt Disney Pictures Logo

 1929 – 1937

-Walt Disney himself participated in creating the brand’s first logos.
-One version contained the image of walking Mickey Mouse, who was already a symbol of the animation studio then.
+Walt Disney himself helped create the brand’s first logos.
+One version featured the image of walking Mickey Mouse, who was already a symbol of the animation studio at the time.
 Above it was the phrase “WALT DISNEY PRODUCTIONS Ltd.” “MICKEY” was on the left, and “MOUSE” on the right.
 Under the first was the phrase “TRADE MARK,” and under the second was “REGISTERED.”
 The inscription “SOUND CARTOONS” occupied the next line, consisting of light letters with a dark frame.
 At the very bottom was the text “2719 HYPERION HOLLYWOOD.”
-A unique font, in most cases – an individual set of glyphs, was used for all parts of the logo.
+A unique font, in most cases, an individual set of glyphs, was used for all parts of the logo.

 1937 – 1948

 The debut logo was one of the famous cartoonist’s signatures.
 Designers stylized it and enlarged it to branding size.
-The inscription is executed with combined uppercase and lowercase letters.
-The capital “W” and “D,” which are twisted, as well as the lowercase “i” and “y,” visually reminiscent of the ears and tail of a mouse, are unique as an allusion to the main character of the Mickey Mouse cartoon.
+The inscription is composed of a mix of uppercase and lowercase letters.
+The capital “W” and “D,” twisted, as well as the lowercase “i” and “y,” are visually reminiscent of a mouse’s ears and tail and are unique in their allusion to the main character of the Mickey Mouse cartoon.

 1948 – 1979

-Ten years later, artists changed the style of the logo, so the “Walt Disney” inscription, although it looked handwritten, did not have an italic tilt.
+Ten years later, the logo’s style changed, so the “Walt Disney” inscription, although it looked handwritten, no longer had an italic tilt.

 1979 – 1983